rajravikant/Project-Posthive/README.md

 - TypeScript for type safety
 - React Navigation for routing
 - NativeWind (Tailwind CSS) for styling
-- React Query for efficient data fetching
+- React Query for efficient data fetching and cache
 - React Native Pell Rich Editor for the editor
 - Cross-platform support (iOS and Android)